labgem/PPanGGOLiN/docs/user/metadata.md

 # Metadata and Pangenome

-## Associating Metadata with Pangenome Elements
+## Associating Metadata to Pangenome Elements

 The `metadata` command allows the addition of metadata linked to various pangenome elements.
 Metadata can be associated with genes, genomes, families, RGPs, spots, and modules using a simple TSV file.